j1g54w1337/j1g54w1337.github.io/_posts/2023-02-19-microcontroller-time.md

 # 15:07 - Start coding (again)
 I've been written a sketch based on an example.
-The sketch compiled successfully but I'm not getting any values back.
+The sketch compiled successfully, but I'm not getting any values back.
 Going to check the wiring to see if it's all correct.
-If so, then I need to get my multi-meter and see if all the power is is right.
+If so, then I need to get my multi-meter and see if all the power is right.

 ## Used code
 ```